 The service helps young people to make sustainable lifestyle changes that improve their long term health, resilience and emotional wellbeing, reduce risk to themselves and others and equip them to succeed in mainstream services and to reach their potential.

-The service measures the ‘distance travelled’ by young people in receipt of Compass REACH services through the use of the ‘Teen Star’ outcomes tool and other approaches including self reporting and service user journeys.
+The service measures the ‘distance travelled’ by young people in receipt of Compass REACH services through the use of a series of outcome tools, such as Young People’s Outcome Records (YPORs), and other approaches including self-reporting and service user journeys.

 Our priorities are to provide a range of effective, evidence-based services and interventions to address substance misuse, sexual health and emotional wellbeing and mental health: